brazilofmux/tinymux/mux/readme.txt

     following lines (depending on which archiving program you have chosen to use).

-        jar32 x mux-2.9.0.1.win32.src.j
+        jar32 x mux-2.10.0.1.win32.src.j
-        tar xzf mux-2.9.0.1.win32.src.tar.gz
+        tar xzf mux-2.10.0.1.win32.src.tar.gz
-        pkzip -extract -directories mux-2.9.0.1.win32.src.zip
+        pkzip -extract -directories mux-2.10.0.1.win32.src.zip

     -or-

-    Unpack the mux-2.9.0.1.win32.src.zip using WinZip.
+    Unpack the mux-2.10.0.1.win32.src.zip using WinZip.

- 2. Start Visual C++ and open the workspace file (mux2.9/src/netmux.dsw).
+ 2. Start Visual C++ and open the workspace file (mux2.10/src/netmux.dsw).
 Your version of Visual Studio may want to convert this workspace file into a 'solution' file and also convert all the project files.
 Let it do this, and then remember to work with the solution file thereafter.

  3. Within Visual C++, do a batch build in order to produce netmux.exe.
-The non-debug version will be placed in mux2.9/src/bin_release and must be copied over to mux2.9/game/bin.
-It will also build a libmux.dll file which must also be copied over to mux2.9/game/bin.
-Starting with 2.9, it will also build several modules under mux2.9/src/modules/bin_release.
-If you intend to use these, they must also be copied into the mux2.9/game/bin directory.
+The non-debug version will be placed in mux2.10/src/bin_release and must be copied over to mux2.10/game/bin.
+It will also build a libmux.dll file which must also be copied over to mux2.10/game/bin.
+It will also build several modules under mux2.10/src/modules/bin_release.
+If you intend to use these, they must also be copied into the mux2.10/game/bin directory.

  4. Start the server with the following: